Selmeston

+The village has a single street, marking a route between the Ouse and the Cuckmere rivers.

 History

 The local area has been a popular choice for inhabitation since Mesolithic times, with evidence of Mesolithic settlements discovered in old sandpits around the church in 1933.
 The results of the findings of this excavation can be viewed at the Barbican House Museum in Lewes.
 The museum also holds later evidence of a Saxon burial site, located behind Manor Cottages.
 This spot may have been so popular because of its plentiful natural springs, which were still used as the main water supply up until the 1950s when running water was installed.

-The village maintains its country charm with its lack of streetlights or pavements, although in 2020 local outrage was caused when the petrol station at the edge of the village, flanking the A27, installed floodlights which are on throughout the night.
-Some villagers say this is a concern for the native South Downs wildlife species and are concerned correct planning procedures were not followed.

-The village with its single street (aptly named 'The Street') marks a route between the Ouse and the Cuckmere rivers.